carbon-language/carbon-lang/llvm/docs/GlobalISel/Porting.rst

 There are four major classes to implement by the target:

-* :ref:`CallLowering <api-calllowering>` --- lower calls, returns, and arguments
+* :ref:`CallLowering <translator-call-lower>` --- lower calls, returns, and
-  according to the ABI.
+  arguments according to the ABI.
 * :ref:`RegisterBankInfo <api-registerbankinfo>` --- describe
   :ref:`gmir-regbank` coverage, cross-bank copy cost, and the mapping of operands onto banks for each instruction.